domino4com/Example-SD/README.md

 - Make sure the SD-Card is maximum 32Gb
 - Make sure it is formatted as it arrived out of the box:
    - Use this formatter only: [SD Memory Card Formatter for Windows/Mac](https://www.sdcard.org/downloads/formatter/).
 Any other formatter does not guarantee correct formatting!
+   - Do **not** use the `Quick format`, make sure you use the `Overwrite format`.
+It takes longer, but it is the only way to guarantee correct formatting